U.S. gay marriage pioneer Edith Windsor dies at 88

 “It’s an accident of history that put me here,” Windsor said after she won her case.
 “If Thea had been Theo,” everything would have been different, she added.

+When she exited the Supreme Court in March 2013 after the justices heard arguments in her case, hundreds of supporters chanted “Edie!
+Edie!” as she laughed and blew kisses to the crowd.
+She received a congratulatory phone call from then-President Barack Obama.

-Reporting by Joseph Ax; Writing by Will Dunham; Editing by Matthew Lewis and Peter Cooney
+No cause of death was given.
+(Reporting by Joseph Ax; Writing by Will Dunham; Editing by Matthew Lewis)